Mezzanine capital

-In finance, mezzanine capital is any subordinated debt or preferred equity instrument that represents a claim on a company's assets which is senior only to that of the common shares.
-Mezzanine financings can be structured either as debt (typically an unsecured and subordinated note) or preferred stock.
+Mezzanine capital is a type of financing that sits between senior debt and equity in a company's capital structure.
+It is typically used to fund growth, acquisitions, or buyouts.
+Technically, mezzanine capital can be either a debt or equity instrument with a repayment priority between senior debt and common stock equity.
+Mezzanine debt is subordinated debt that represents a claim on a company's assets which is senior only to that of the common shares and usually unsecured.
+Redeemable preferred stock equity, with warrants or conversion rights, is also a type of mezzanine financing.

 Mezzanine capital is often a more expensive financing source for a company than secured debt or senior debt.
 The higher cost of capital associated with mezzanine financings is the result of it being an unsecured, subordinated (or junior) obligation in a company's capital structure (i.e., in the event of default, the mezzanine financing is only repaid after all senior obligations have been satisfied).
 Additionally, mezzanine financings, which are usually private placements, are often used by smaller companies and may involve greater overall levels of leverage than issues in the high-yield market; they thus involve additional risk.
 In compensation for the increased risk, mezzanine debt holders require a higher return for their investment than secured or more senior lenders.